-These arrangements were determined by the Governing Body of Milford School on 25 March 2022 following consultation with parents and the local community.
+These arrangements are due to be ratified by the Governing Body of Milford School in January following consultation with parents and the local community.

 Guidance notes continue overleaf.

 1. Looked after and previously looked after children

 Within these admission arrangements looked after and previously looked after children will receive the top priority for a place.
 Looked after and previously looked after children will be considered to be: